sanchit1610/To-do-website-/README.md

 # To-do-website

 It offers a straightforward and user-friendly interface for adding, amending, and tracking tasks, enabling users to organise their workload and remain on top of their obligations.

+IMPORTANT:
+Add Node pacakge before runing in your Terminal.